ch4mploo/ai05-test-repo-3/README.md

 The project is completed with Spyder as the main IDE.
 The main frameworks used in this project are Numpy, Matplotlib and Tensorflow Keras.

 ## 3. Methodology
+The methodology for this project is inspired by a documentation on the official TensorFlow website.
+You can refer to it [here](https://www.tensorflow.org/tutorials/images/transfer_learning).

 ### 3.1.
 Data Pipeline
 The image data are loaded along with their corresponding labels.
 The data is first split into train-validation set, with a ratio of 70:30.
 The validation data is then further split into two portion to obtain some test data, with a ratio of 80:20.
 The overall train-validation-test split ratio is 70:24:6.
 No data augmentation is applied as the data size and variation are already sufficient.